A Q&A with Brandon Young,

 for promotional trailers.
 With titles like

-Call of Duty, World of Warcraft, Guitar Hero,
+Call of Duty, World of Warcraft, Guitar Hero

-and DJ Hero, among many others on his
+, among many others on his

 résumé, Young has dealt with a wide range